 An Independent Waldorf School In Seattle

-We are a Seattle Waldorf school offering Waldorf curriculum.
-Bright Water School is one of Seattle’s best private schools and offers children an education that is joyful and purposeful.
-Visit our school to experience the Waldorf education in action; our website offers a glimpse at our school and at Waldorf educational philosophy and methodology.
+We are a Waldorf school based in the Capitol Hill neighborhood of Seattle, WA.
+Bright Water School offers children an education that is joyful and purposeful.
+Visit our school to experience the Waldorf education in action; our website offers a glimpse at our school’s community and at Waldorf educational philosophy and methodology.

 At Bright Water School we prepare children for the challenges of high school, college, and life in our complex world.
 Through a curriculum that addresses the needs of the mind, spirit, and body, we encourage students to develop into balanced and responsible individuals who think for themselves, share their sense of wonder about the world, and behave compassionately towards all living things.

-We hope you will seriously consider a Waldorf education at Bright Water School, and we invite you to tour the campus or call to talk to our admissions staff.
-Reserve your space for campus tours by calling (206) 624-6176 or email us.
+We hope you will thoughtfully consider a Waldorf education at Bright Water School— we invite you to tour the campus or to call and speak with our Admissions Director, Jill Leahy.
+Reserve your space for campus tours by calling (206) 624-6176 or email us at email@example.com.

 The mission of Bright Water School is to provide a dynamic education for an ever-changing and complex world.
 We provide students with a classic education and the significant social tools needed for them to navigate their future.